dev-rajnishg/RajnishG11/README.md

 - 👋 Hi, I’m @RajnishG11
 - 👀 I’m interested in ...Development
-- 🌱 I’m currently learning ...Web Development
+- 🌱 I’m currently learning ...BlockChain Development
-- 💞️ I’m looking to collaborate on ...My own project
+- 💞️ I’m Not looking to collaborate on any project
 - 📫 How to reach me ...rajnishg@outlook.in

 <!---